Investor’s Guide to Uniswap: Should You Invest in UNI?

 Annualized revenues earned by liquidity providers on Uniswap in 2023 amount to around $356 million, far ahead of the nearest competitor protocol, Aave ($117 million).

 These trends show the relative resilience of DEX platforms over their CEX counterparts.
-Especially after the catastrophic collapse of centralized exchanges, like FTX, there is renewed interest in the market for DEXs, and Uniswap is in pole position to capitalize on it.
+After the catastrophic collapse of centralized exchanges like FTX, there is renewed interest in the DEX market, and Uniswap is positioned to capitalize on it.

-Uniswap also benefits from the increased activity on Ethereum in 2023 following its transition to Proof-of-Work.
-According to CryptoFees data, Ethereum remains king of the hill:
+Uniswap has also benefited from the increased activity on Ethereum in 2023 following its transition to Proof-of-Stake.

 Several contenders have emerged in the last 3-4 years, providing stiff competition for the DEX throne.
 Uniswap is no longer the only popular DEX in the market.
 Let’s take a quick look at some of the DEX competitors:

-• SushiSwap and PancakeSwap: Both are clones of Uniswap, built using the latter’s open-source source code and offering similar features and similar/lower fees as a competitive advantage.
+• SushiSwap and PancakeSwap: Both are clones of Uniswap, built using the latter’s open-source source code.
+They offer similar features and similar/lower fees as a competitive advantage.

 • Compound: Launched in 2017, this specialized DEX creates tokens for assets locked on the platform.
 The tokens allow users to earn interest while retaining the freedom to transfer and use the assets on other platforms.